msantanap/msantanap.github.io/_pages/cv.md

 * 2019/20: Mentor, University of California, Berkeley Undergraduate Research Apprentice Program
 * 2018:	Program Research Assistant.
 University of California, Berkeley, Global Metropolitan Studies Initiative
 * 2017:	Mentor, University of California, Berkeley Student Mentor and Research Teams Program

+Related Professional Experience
+====

+* Ongoing: Urban Data Analytics Consultant
+	* Client: World Resource Institute
+	* Advised WRI on spatial data analytics and econometric methods for causal inference assessing the nexus between  road infrastructure, land uses, human behaviour, and public health
+* 2020: Transportation Consultant
+	* Client: Confidential
+	* Examined issues around voting suppression and social justice residents caused by dropbox ballots restrictions
+* 2011/14: Transportation Consultant
+	* Client: Development Bank of Latin America
+	* Conducted quantitative analyses of survey data to understand the rapid growth in motorcycle use an impacts on mobility and health in five Latin American metropolitan regions
+* 2013: Transportation Consultant
+	* Client: The World Bank
+	* Assessed the potential for Transit Oriented and Inclusive Development in the Greater Buenos Aires
+* 2009/12: Transportation Consultant
+	* Steer Davies & Gleave
+	* Designed and forecasted demand for Bus Rapid Transit projects in Colombia and Panama
+	* Studied the potential impacts of changes in land uses on travel patterns in Medellin, Colombia.